Aso (in her Anansi hair style) with their son Intikuma

 class at Howard University in school year 1965-1966.

 My Anansi came from two sources.
-First, I was born
+First,

 in Jamaica where my childhood was steeped in